 Spring break breakdowns and bigger questions at BC Ferries

-Last week, BC Ferries confirmed E. coli and coliform in potable water on the Queen of Alberni and Salish Orca.
-This week, it issued a notice about lead in drinking water on the Salish Raven.
+During spring break, BC Ferries confirmed E. coli and coliform in potable water on the Queen of Alberni and Salish Orca.
+Then, it issued a notice about lead in drinking water on the Salish Raven.

 In the case of the E. coli detection, BC Ferries took steps to contain the issue.
 Potable water taps were shut off.
 Food service shut down.
 Follow-up testing cleared the systems and, thankfully, no illnesses were reported.